 Chemical protective clothing in the form of disposable work suits should be provided for the rare instances where body contact is anticipated or when extremely toxic chemicals are handled.
 Special attention must be given to sealing all openings in the clothing.
 Tape can be used for this purpose.
 Caps should be worn to protect hair from contamination.
 Selection of the protective clothing shall be made by EHRS.

 Disposable nitrile gloves provide adequate protection against accidental hand contact with small quantities of most laboratory chemicals, however these gloves are not meant for protection against prolonged contact with chemicals.
 Lab workers who contaminate their gloves must immediately remove them, wash their hands, and don new gloves.
 Disposable gloves may not be re-worn after they have been removed from the hands.
 Discard all gloves immediately after doffing.

 Gloves must not be worn outside of the lab.
-When transporting chemicals, one glove may be worn on the hand that is carrying the secondary container, but a gloved hand may not be used on door handles or elevator buttons.
+When transporting chemicals, one glove may be worn on the hand that is carrying the secondary container, but a gloved hand must not be used on door handles or elevator buttons.

 Latex gloves must not be used when working with chemicals.

 Lab workers should contact EHRS for advice on chemical resistant glove selection when direct or prolonged contact with hazardous chemicals is anticipated or when working with chemicals that are incompatible with nitrile rubber The selection of the proper glove requires knowledge of the health and physical hazards of the chemical that is used; familiarity with the glove manufacturer's test data (permeation rate and breakthrough time); and the length of the hand exposure.